PoorDoomer/BerakaODragon/README.md

 - 🎨 **Colorful UI**: Enjoy a kawaii-themed terminal interface with pastel colors
 - 💝 **Status Effects**: Implement buffs, healing, and other effects
 - 📝 **Story Editor**: Create and edit stories using JSON format
+- 🔍 **Story Visualizer**: Interactive graph visualization of story paths and connections
+- ✏️ **Visual Story Editor**: User-friendly interface for creating and editing stories

 ## 🚀 Documentation